top of page

 In September 1962, The Right Reverend Anson Phelps Stokes, Bishop of the Diocese of Massachusetts, conducted the dedication services which were attended by approximately 600 people including Norwood town officials, visiting clergymen, parishioners and friends.
 The Bishop, in addressing the congregation at the dedication, remarked, “The church is a traditional meeting place.
 Houses are built to shut people out, but the doors of an Episcopal church swing inward and outward, a place where all are welcome to worship.”

 The site of Grace Church on Chapel Street is on the original property of the Plimpton Estate.
-Their grandson, The Rev. Hollis Plimpton, had a fillfulling ministry in Canada before retiring from full-time duties as an Episcopal priest.
+Their grandson, The Rev. Hollis Plimpton, had a ministry in Canada before retiring from full-time duties as an Episcopal priest.
 It was after his retirement that Rev. Plimpton "returned home" and became Grace's Priest Emeritus.
 He shared his memories of spending time with his grandparents and reading as a young child in the Sunken Garden, restored to its original glory.
-Father Plimpton called Grace his "wonderful family in Christ."
 He and Charity are pictured.

 After having four rectors within twelve years, Grace Church enjoyed some stability as Father Grilley remained at Grace until his retirement in 1970.
 Upon his retirement to Rhode Island he continued doing part-time work for the Diocese of Rhode Island as well as serving Grace Church whenever needed until a new rector was called.
 Father Grilley is remembered particularly for two attributes which still characterize Grace Church: a strong ecumenical relationship with other churches in Norwood, and a warm, friendly and caring spirit within the parish.